Every state’s favourite fast food chain: the ultimate list

 Washington: Katsu Burger, various locations

 If you’re going to mess with a fast food classic, there had better be a pretty good reason.
-Katsu Burger, with three restaurants in Seattle and several others in the surrounding areas, has found one: a marriage of the classic American burger with katsu, the Japanese technique involving coating food in panko breadcrumbs and frying.
+Katsu Burger, with three restaurants in Seattle and several others in the surrounding areas, has found one: a marriage of the classic American burger with katsu, the Japanese technique involving coating food in panko breadcrumbs and frying it.
 The burgers come with a range of fusion toppings, and customers say they’re delicious, perfectly cooked, and huge.

 West Virginia: Hillbilly Hot Dogs, Lesage

 Giant hot dogs come with a variety of toppings at this rustic roadside stand, which has become a global destination.
 Owners Sonny and Knight even opened a wedding chapel a few years ago!
-The rough and ready vibe is a draw, but for fast food pilgrims the main attraction is the food itself, particularly dishes like the Ala Cheesy Beefy Weenie, a deep-fried sausage with nacho cheese, bacon, a mac wedge, and chili sauce.
-Finish the gargantuan 15-inch Homewrecker in under 12 minutes and you’ll win a T-shirt.
+The rough and ready vibe is a draw, but for fast food pilgrims, the main attraction is the food itself – particularly dishes like the Ala Cheesy Beefy Weenie, a deep-fried sausage with nacho cheese, bacon, a mac wedge, and chili sauce.
+Finish the gargantuan 15-inch Homewrecker in under 12 minutes, and you’ll win a T-shirt.

 Santinoslittleitaly/Facebook